Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Hardware Issues

 Possibly, it is the primary cause of your problem if it started after adding a new piece of peripherals or hardware.
-Restarting your computer after disconnecting that component is a good place to start.
+Restarting your computer after disconnecting that component is an excellent place to start.

-2. Next, rule out any connection problems preventing the components from receiving enough power.
-Check the component to ensure it’s connected to your PC correctly. components
+2. Next, rule out connection problems preventing the components from receiving enough power.
+Check the part to ensure it’s connected to your PC correctly. components

 3. Consider other peripherals if a new component has yet to be recently added to the system.
 Try restarting your computer after disconnecting everything, including the mouse, keyboard, storage drives, USB devices, etc. restarting your computer

 4. Select Update Driver by right-clicking the device in Device Manager.
-Update the peripherals’ drivers first since if it restarts normally, this means that they are malfunctioning.
+Update the peripherals’ drivers first since if it usually restarts, they are malfunctioning.
 Since a driver conflict can cause the issue, you should ideally update every driver listed in Device Manager.

 Also Read: 4 Ways To Fix Faulty Hardware Corrupted Page